 We all have them – scars.

-Some scars are tiny remnants of our childhood adventures and you simply smile when you see them – as the memories of fun-filled childhood activities are usually warm and fuzzy, and some scars are significant markers of challenges life has put us through.
+Some scars are tiny remnants of our childhood adventures and you simply smile when you see them – as the memories of fun-filled childhood activities are usually warm and fuzzy, and some scars are significant markers of the challenges life has put us through.
 Whichever scars you have, it is good to know the differences between the different types of scars and how to improve their look.

 What are Scars and how are they formed?